 - Increases iron absorption

-- Contributes to the maintenance of normal function of the immune system during and after intense physical exercise*
+- Contributes to the maintenance of normal functioning of the immune system during and after intense physical exercise*

 *The claim may be used only for food that provides a daily intake of 200 mg vitamin C. In order to bear the claim information shall be given to the consumer that the beneficial effect is obtained with a daily intake of 200 mg in addition to the recommended daily intake of vitamin C